-Here’s a specific page (coming soon!) that walks you through an example microgreen sprouting kit setup and demonstrates this growing process in detail.
+Here’s a page that walks you through an example microgreen sprouting kit setup and demonstrates this growing process in detail.

 Note: Microgreens don’t have the same potential health concerns as sprouts because the seeds germinate in growing media, and you’re eating the stems and leaves.

 You have a huge selection of edible microgreens you can grow.
 This is just a sampling of microgreens to get you started.